nmshahir/sun_and_shadow_lorebook/src/2-1-region_indip.md

 - __Cape Drimm__ - a small but popular destination for relaxation and hobby fishing.
 Fresh seafood is caught daily by seasonally licensed human and travelling half-orc fishermen.
 Despite existing road and land access, many now visit by boats embarking from Northeast Drimmharbor to avoid the activity and checkpoints around the Drimmharbor Quays.
 Private sea-side roads lead directly here from __Inpoint__.

 - __Ashwatch Point__ - a small but elegant town across the Great Indip Sound from Drimmharbor.
 Site of the Ashwatch Lighthouse, pride of the Lighthouser's Guild.
 The Ashwatch Lighthouse notably houses a world-class observatory from which the Lighthousers boast they can as easily view the stars as they can the private lives of Ashenstone City's nobles through the windows in their towers across the Jewel Waters.

+- __Woodgate__ - a small town on the edge of the District in the modest but economically and culturally important Lero's Woods.
+Founded in 31 KD by Admiral Hiro Drimm's son, Lero Drimm, as a lumbering outpost.
+Now offers tourism services and its market supplies goods to hunters and foragers.
+The Lero Drimm Lumbering Museum is headquartered here.

 ### 3. Invëénland